Caring for Engineered Hardwood Floors

 5. Allow the floor to air dry or use a dry mop to remove any remaining moisture.

-Alternative Diy Cleaners
+Alternative DIY Cleaners

 If you prefer a more natural approach or want to save some money, alternative DIY cleaners can be effective options for cleaning engineered hardwood floors.
 Here are a few ideas: